Children feel similar emotions to adults when they lose a loved one, but they may not be able to express it in the same way.

 They understand the concept of death, but may not have the emotional maturity to deal with it.
 It is normal for adolescents to have difficulty talking to their parents, but they need the opportunity to talk to trusted adults or peers.
 School can provide security and routine, however, it can also be a place where they feel isolated, different and have difficulties with school work.
 They may feel overwhelmed by exams and coursework.

-Funerals and grieving during COVID-19
+Funerals and grieving

-- Some venues allow a live stream so that people at home can watch the funeral.
+- some venues allow a live stream so that people at home can watch the funeral

-- Where possible photographs can be taken to show children and young people to help them understand what happens at a funeral.
+- where possible photographs can be taken to show children and young people to help them understand what happens at a funeral

-- Keepsakes from the funeral service can be very meaningful for children.
-For example, some flowers from the tributes to press and keep; a leaf from one of the trees in the grounds; a pebble from the surrounding area; the order of service.
+- keepsakes from the funeral service can be very meaningful for children.
+For example, some flowers from the tributes to press and keep; a leaf from one of the trees in the grounds; a pebble from the surrounding area; the order of service

-- Children can participate by contributing to some of the choices within the short ceremony.
-For example, they could choose a piece of music, select a poem, or suggest flowers, write and/or draw cards to be placed on or in the coffin or choose a toy or something meaningful to be placed with the person’s body.
+- children can participate by contributing to some of the choices within the short ceremony.
+For example, they could choose a piece of music, select a poem, or suggest flowers, write and/or draw cards to be placed on or in the coffin or choose a toy or something meaningful to be placed with the person’s body

 Things for parents to watch for